yvoronoy/magento2docker/README.md

 ## How to Enable xDebug

 The container already includes PHP xDebug extension.
-But xDebug is disabled by default because it is dramatically decrease performance.
+The xDebug extension is disabled by default because it is dramatically decrease performance.

 ### Pre-requirements
-xDebug configuration is using remote host ip = 10.254.254.254 You can create loopback alias by using next command: `ifconfig lo0 alias 10.254.254.254`
+xDebug configuration is using remote host ip = 10.254.254.254.

-If you are using Mac OSX you have to create ip 10.254.254.254 as an alias on your loopback device 127.0.0.1 by using next command:
+if you are using Mac OSX you have to create ip 10.254.254.254 as an alias on your loopback device 127.0.0.1 by using next command:
 ```
 sudo curl -o /Library/LaunchDaemons/osx.docker.loopback.plist \